TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

 Parser API
 ^^^^^^^^^^

-The :class:`BytesParser` class, imported from the :mod:`email.parser` module, provides an API that can be used to parse a message when the complete contents of the message are available in a :term:`bytes-like object` or file.
+The :class:`BytesParser` class, imported kutoka the :mod:`email.parser` module, provides an API that can be used to parse a message when the complete contents of the message are available in a :term:`bytes-like object` or file.
 The :mod:`email.parser` module also provides :class:`Parser` for parsing strings,